digital-clinical-safety-alliance/digital-clinical-safety-platform/mkdocs_dcsp/docs/how_tos/template-building.md

 and if it matches the values in the monitored fields, it will update the calculated field.

+## CSS
+You need a `icon-small` and a `icon-large` CSS definition for the icons used in the entries. `icon-small` is used for the summary pages and `icon-large` is used for the individual entries.

 ## Hazard summary page
 This is a fairly complicated page, and it would be best to follow examples (need a link).

+## Numbering
+For lists that are used in selection fields, number lines must be of the form:

+number - text

+eg

+1 - First selection option
+2 - Second selection option

 ## Hazard icons